-Because of his ballooning success, Rozier decided to try something even more daring.
-This time he planned on crossing the English Channel between France and England.
-However, Rozier realized the Montgolfier’s hot air balloon was incapable of making the flight because a large stock of fuel was needed, and, so, Rozier’s balloon was created.
 It was a hybrid balloon with separate chambers for a non-heated lifting gas (such as hydrogen or helium) and a heated lifting gas (similar to what was used in the Montgolfier’s balloons).
 The flight was planned for the autumn of 1784.
-Unfortunately, before Rozier and his companion, Pierre Romain, could make it into the air and across the English Channel, another Frenchman, Jean-Pierre Blanchard, and an American doctor named John Jeffries, made the flight using a hydrogen gas balloon on 7 January 1785.
+Unfortunately, before Rozier and his companion, Romain, could make it into the air and across the English Channel, another Frenchman, Jean-Pierre Blanchard, who married Marie Madeleine Sophie Armand,* and an American doctor named John Jeffries, made the flight using a hydrogen gas balloon on 7 January 1785.

-Suddenly, when the balloon was about three-quarters of a mile high, it burst into fire.
 The accident was thought to have happened by an “electric fire communicating to the inflammable air issued from the valve [because] the instant preceding the accident, a small white cloud was observed just above the upper part of the balloon.”
-Witnesses reported that after the fire began the balloon fell with “incredible Velocity” and crashed near Wimereux in the Pas-de-Calais.
+Witnesses reported that after the fire began the balloon fell with “incredible Velocity.”
+It crashed near Wimereux in the Pas-de-Calais.

-A letter sent to a man in Dover by a witness of the accident, stated Rozier was dead before the balloon crashed.
-Apparently, shortly after the fire and the balloon’s collapse, Rozier was thrown about and suffered a “violent contusion on his Breast.”
-Witnesses at the crash site claimed Romain breathed for a few moments after the crash but then “uttered the Exclamation — Oh, Jesu!” before expiring.
+A letter sent to a man in Dover by a witness of the first fatal balloon accident, stated Rozier was dead before the balloon crashed.
+Apparently, shortly after the fire and the balloon’s collapse, Rozier was thrown about and suffered a “violent Contusion on his Breast.”
+They fell near the sea shore about four miles from Boulogne and witnesses at the crash site claimed Romain breathed for a few moments after the crash but then “uttered the Exclamation — Oh, Jesu!” before expiring.
 In addition, one gentleman who had met and shaken hands with Rozier earlier was also present at the wreckage.
 He noted: